SHABA01/blog-preview-card/README.md

     font-size: 25px;
 }
 ```
-For screens with a width less than 768px (mobile screens)
+For screens with a width less than 768px (mobile screens):

 ```css
 @media (max-width: 767px) {